Aidennnn33/C2servers_detector_CIP/README.md

 * Upon running the program, the following process occurs:

-Initially, the terminal displays the current C2 being detected and the query being utilized.
+Initially, the terminal displays the current c&c being detected and the query being utilized.

 Once the detection for all queries is finished, the program displays the filename in which the results are saved in ".csv" format, and then the program terminates.